DamianGillessen1989/que-padrisimo/README.md

 - Midnight Purple
 - Navy Blue

-With a focus on user comfort, the design was carefully crafted to accommodate learning, with a simple plain background and a centered game area that focuses the users attention to that space.
+With a focus on user comfort, the design was carefully crafted to accommodate learning, with a simple plain background and a centered game area that focuses the user's attention to that space.
 Opting for a light background reduces distraction, while the purple is an attractive and positive colour that will encourage and direct the users focus.
 The colour palette was thoughtfully curated to deliver a cohesive and visually stimulating encounter, that will hopefully assist in facilitating user learning experiences.

 Typography: